Saracens F.C.: 2009–10

 The post-Christmas slump in form for Saracens looked all too familiar.
 Yet a change in playing style and having found a new sense of attacking rugby, Sarries stopped the rot with a 58–15 drubbing of struggling Newcastle.
-From then on, they went on to win four out the five matches played, including impressive wins away to Sale, Northampton and table-topping Leicester Tigers.
+From then on, they went on to win four out of the five matches played, including impressive wins away to Sale, Northampton and table-topping Leicester Tigers.

-This drastic change in form secured Saracens' Guinness Premiership Semi-Final spot in a respectable 3rd place and now faced Northampton Saints, the fifth time this season, away at Franklin's Gardens looking to end a streak of six semi-final losses in all competitions in the last three-years.
-Saracens defeated Northampton 21–19 in an all-mighty clash, with Glen Jackson ensuring that Sarries reached their first final since 1998 with a late kick, converting Schalk Brits's driving-maul try.
+This drastic change in form secured Saracens' Guinness Premiership semi-final spot in 3rd place, and they now faced Northampton Saints the fifth time this season, away at Franklin's Gardens, looking to end a streak of six semi-final losses in all competitions in the last three years.
+Saracens defeated Northampton 21–19, with Glen Jackson ensuring that Sarries reached their first final since 1998 with a late kick, converting Schalk Brits's driving-maul try.

-The 2010 Guinness Premiership Final at Twickenham, pitted Saracens against the eight-time and reigning English Champions, Leicester Tigers.
-In a pulsating game of rugby, Leicester sneaked Saracens to a 33–27 win with a late try to Dan Hipkiss providing the difference after Saracens flyhalf Glen Jackson had kicked what looked to be the winning penalty with only a few minutes left.
-Heartbreak for Sarries and their fans, but it just wasn't to be a fairy-tale ending for a remarkable season.
+The 2010 Guinness Premiership Final at Twickenham pitted Saracens against the eight-time and reigning English champions, Leicester Tigers.
+Leicester won 33–27 with a late try by Dan Hipkiss providing the difference after Saracens flyhalf Glen Jackson had kicked what looked to be the winning penalty with only a few minutes left.
+Heartbreak for Sarries and their fans, but it just wasn't to be a fairy-tale ending to their season.

-The final also marked the last match for a number of players including Fabio Ongaro, Matías Agüero, former All Black Justin Marshall and loyal fly-half Glen Jackson.
+The final also marked the last match for a number of players, including Fabio Ongaro, Matías Agüero, former All Black Justin Marshall, and loyal fly-half Glen Jackson.